ppy/osu-wiki/news/2021-06-20-mappers-report-may.md

 ---

-And that's it for this month.
-Good we didn't promise anything last time because we are once again late, but the IRL stress will finally be gone within the next weeks, which means the next issues should hopefully be on time!
+And that's it for this month!
+Good thing we didn't promise anything last time because we are once again late, but we expect things to start winding down now throughout the rest of the year, so we should be back on track with more timely mapping morsels for you to gobble up in newspost form.

-As always, should you know anything mapping or modding related, be it guides, podcasts or videos, let us know.
-We would love to touch upon them in the next issue of Mappers' Report!
+As always, should you have any spicy details anything mapping or modding related, be it guides, podcasts or videos, please let us know!
+We would love to touch upon them in the next issue of Mappers' Report, and we can't do that if we don't know about them.

 You can either directly contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H).
+Hope to see you there soon!

-Hope to see you there soon.
 Thank you for reading, stay safe and healthy!

 —Feerum, Jemzuu, autofanboy and Zeus-